 Making the most of your military education benefits can catapult you ahead in your post-service career to a broad range of opportunities.
 Get the skills to gain admission to schools, excel as a new student on campus, and use your education to establish an exciting career.
 If you are a veteran, take advantage of one year of free access to LinkedIn Learning by visiting LinkedIn's veteran program.

 Florent Groberg on Finding Your Purpose after Active Duty with Florent Groberg

-Medal of Honor recipient and LinkedIn for Veterans spokesperson Flo Groberg and other veterans discuss the challenges and opportunities of leaving military service for the civilian world.
+Join Medal of Honor recipient and LinkedIn for Veterans spokesperson Florent Groberg to explore the challenges and opportunities of leaving military service for civilian life.

 2h 36m • COURSE

 Ace the ACT.
 Explore the five key components of the ACT exam—English, math, reading, science, and essay writing—and get study strategies and test-taking tips to improve your score.

 Get your SAT prep off to a great start with these study and test-taking strategies.
 Review the test format, learn study strategies, and get sample questions from each section.

 Test Prep: GRE with Vince Kotchian